mlanza/ai-literacy/301/01-reifying-process.md

 The goal here isn’t a perfect system.
 It’s **visible structure**.
 You’ll define waypoints.
 Track outputs.
 Spot friction.
 And in doing so, start to see what parts of the process are ripe for automation — and what still needs human judgment.

 We’re not diving into full orchestration yet.
 In fact, we're not even going to fully build it out.
 But we are going to look at what that would entail.
 Because unless run a process through, iterate on it a few times, your understanding will be shallow.
-Thinking through a process, and using it more than one, is how you get a sense of what's really involved.
+Thinking through a process, and using it more than once is how you get a sense of what's really involved.

-Each pass is a rehearsal.

-Each artifact is a building block.

-Each refinement moves you closer to something you can trust.

-Now I want you to slow down and picture it.
+I want you to picture it.
 Not the trip itself, but the process.
 The system you’d build if you had to do this well — not once, but over and over.

 Imagine writing it up like an SOP.
 You’re still in the driver’s seat.
 You’d do most of what you already do when planning a trip, but now you’ve got a chatbot riding shotgun.
 You can pull it in at any point — for drafting, searching, rewording, comparing — whatever makes the job easier.
 The goal here isn’t automation.
 Not yet.
 The goal is **awareness**.
 Capturing just enough of the structure and decisions that, next time through, you’d be better off.
 More prepared.
 Less scattered.